Introduction

 Conclusion

 So would I make these again?
-Three of them definitely yes, one is a maybe, and the other is a hard no. I'm no stranger to banana pancakes; see my Banana Protein Pancakes.
+Three of them definitely yes, two are a maybe, and the other is a hard no. I'm no stranger to banana pancakes; see my Banana Protein Pancakes.
 I've also made my Pumpkin Protien Pancakes with sweet potato before, and both of these recipes also work as waffles.
 Never before have I had an applesauce pancake or waffle, and I was pleasantly surprised.
 I would be more than willing to make either the banana, sweet potato, or applesauce pancakes for a brunch with friends or family, though I think that myself (and others) will all prefer the banana.

 .png)